sumup-oss/circuit-ui/.changeset/curvy-emus-sneeze.md

 '@sumup/icons': minor
 ---

-Add new 16 size 'ArrowSlanted' icon
+Added new icon `ArrowSlanted` in size 16.